• Recipes

 2. Smash

-Place on the hot pan and press with a potato masher or fork.
+Place on the hot pan with olive oil and press with a potato masher or fork.
 Thinner potatoes crisp more; ragged edges give smashed potatoes crispy texture.

 Smashing soft potatoes with a potato masher on an oiled tray.